MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ### -ExecutionPolicy <ExecutionPolicy>

 Sets the default execution policy for the current session and saves it in the $env:PSExecutionPolicyPreference environment variable.
 This parameter does not change the PowerShell execution policy that is set in the registry.
-For information about PowerShell execution policies, including a list of valid values, see about_Execution_Policies (http://go.microsoft.com/fwlink/?LinkID=135170).
+For information about PowerShell execution policies, including a list of valid values, see [about_Execution_Policies](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies).

 ### -File <FilePath> \[<Parameters>]